imran02cuet/ESS/README.md

-This is a inventory management systems using C#
+This is a inventory management systems using C#.
+Simple project.